xCollateral/VulkanMod/README.md

 ## Notes
 - This mod is still in development, please report issues in the [issue tab](https://github.com/xCollateral/VulkanMod/issues) with logs attached!
-- This mode isn't just "minecraft on vulkan" (e.g: [zink](https://docs.mesa3d.org/drivers/zink.html)), it is a full rewrite of the minecraft renderer.
+- This mod isn't just "Minecraft on Vulkan" (e.g: [zink](https://docs.mesa3d.org/drivers/zink.html)), it is a full rewrite of the Minecraft renderer.